Formula One car: Wings

 A typical front wing of a F1 car in the 2000s.

 Early designs linked wings directly to the suspension, but several accidents led to rules stating that wings must be fixed rigidly to the chassis.
 The wings are aerofoils on the front and rear of the car, and are made of carbon fibre composites for higher strength and reduced weight.
 The front wing is a forked structure with a maximum width of 1800 mm and must not extend more than 200 mm beyond the center line.
 It can have a maximum of four wing elements and should not bend more than 5 mm.
 It is made of aluminium alloy, carbon fibre and fibre glass, and can cost up to $300,000.
 The rear wing consists of a main plane which spans the width of the car with smaller horizontal flaps that angle downwards.
 There are short upright tabs on the trailing edge of the flaps with vertical end plates at the wing tips.
-The DRS is a flap adjustment mechanism in the rear wings that is operated hydraulically following steering inputs from the driver.
+The drag reduction system (DRS) was a flap adjustment mechanism in the rear wings that was operated hydraulically following steering inputs from the driver.

 Energy recovery system

-Operation of KERS in a F1 car.
+Operation of KERS in an F1 car.

 The kinetic energy recovery systems (KERS) recovers the kinetic energy created by the car's braking process.
 It stores that energy and converts it into power that can be used to boost acceleration.
 There are principally two types of systems: electrical and mechanical flywheel.
 Electrical systems use a motor-generator incorporated in the car's transmission which converts mechanical energy into electrical energy and vice versa.
 Once the energy has been harnessed, it is stored in a battery and released at will.
 Mechanical systems capture braking energy and use it to turn a small flywheel which can spin at high speeds.
 When extra power is required, the flywheel is connected to the car's rear wheels.
 KERS typically adds 120 hp additional power boost for a specific time.